yanjifei/alif_vscode-jay/README.md

 A simple Blinky project to setup and test VSCode and GNU tools based development environment.

-The default main branch is set to support Gen 2 Ensemble devices. "gen1" branch must be used for older Generation 1 devices.
+The default main branch is set to support Gen 2 Ensemble devices. "gen1" branch must be used for older Gen 1 devices.

 To build the template for a supported board other than the DevKit, you may have to download the Board Library submodule.
 From your local clone, do the following: